• Skip to main content

 • clean scissors

 1. Sift all dry ingredients; flour, sugar, and salt.
 Cut the butter with a pastry blender or cutter into the mixture (or use 2 knives going in opposite directions).
-Next, add ice water and form into a ball, mixing with your hands until it comes together.
-Wrap tightly in plastic wrap, in two halves and chill for 60 minutes.
+Next, add ice water and form a ball, mixing with your hands until it comes together.
+Wrap tightly in plastic wrap, in two halves, and chill for 60 minutes.

 2. Prepare the large sheet pans or large cookie sheets.
 Lightly spray one sheet pan with coconut nonstick spray, and line the other with baking parchment paper.
 Make sure they will fit in your fridge to chill the dough before baking.